-A fearful dog often displays bodily postures like leaning away or back, tremble, lowering his body or head – eyes wide open and a wrinkled forehead.
+A fearful dog often displays bodily postures like leaning away or back, trembling, lowering his body or head – eyes wide open and a wrinkled forehead.
 Watch out for his tail, which may be lowered or tucked.
 If he’s too timid, he may try to escape or urinate when approached.

-A dog exhibiting aggressive tone may display a wrinkled muzzle, tense body, with weight either centred or over all four feet or leaning slightly forward onto the front legs.
+A dog exhibiting an aggressive tone may display a wrinkled muzzle, tense body, with weight either centred or over all four feet or leaning slightly forward onto the front legs.
 When a dog is feeling tense, his eyes may appear rounder than normal, or they may show a lot of white around the outside.